allen30331/rate-my-ride/README.md

 # Rate my Ride

-> [Rate my Ride](https://rate-my-ride.herokuapp.com) is a driver review app, designed to let users submit more descriptive reviews of their Uber and Lyft drivers.
+## Summary

+> Rate my Ride is a community driven app that gives users the ability to find more descriptive reviews of their Uber or Lyft driver.
+It is intended to give the user more information about the driver that is coming to pick them up.
+The description categories include, driver rating, driver description and comments.
+This gives the user valuable information that can help them decide if the driver is right for them, before taking the ride.